 - Easy, if it’s close: Visit an Uber Greenlight Hub

-If you have expired documents, the app’s home screen will have a message that says, “your documents require attention.”
+If you have expired documents, the home screen will have a message that says something like, “Update your expired documents.”
 Tap that message to see which documents you need to update.

 Visit an Uber Greenlight Hub to get in-person help.
 Uber representatives at the hubs will typically give you more detail than email support reps, and you’ll be able to ask as many questions as you want without waiting days for a response.

-A popup in the driver app will say that “Your account is at risk of deactivation,” followed by a general description about the complaint.
+A popup in the driver app will say, “Your account is at risk of deactivation,” followed by a general description of the complaint.

 When you receive a warning, contact support to ask for more information or to deny the allegations if you think they are false.

-It’s hard to say when a warning will lead to deactivation, but it’s always a good idea to defend yourself and create a paper trail that future support agents can potentially see.
+There is no exact number of warnings or flags that will trigger deactivation because Uber considers each deactivation on a case-by-case basis, but it’s always a good idea to defend yourself and create a paper trail that future support agents can potentially see.

-The driver below successfully appealed their deactivation by contacting Uber support.
+Below is an example of a driver who successfully appealed their deactivation by contacting Uber support and asking for a review.

-But not all drivers are as fortunate.
-The driver below got Uber to review their deactivation, but Uber ultimately decided not to reactivate their account.
+The driver below was able to get Uber to review their deactivation, but Uber ultimately decided not to reactivate their account.

 California drivers: Prop 22 deactivation appeals

 Due to Proposition 22, California drivers can officially appeal deactivations.
-You will receive an email or message in the Uber app with information about how to request a review of your deactivation.
+If you are a California driver, you will receive an email or message in the Uber app with information about how to request a review of your deactivation.

-Uber agents will review the information you provide and send a written response.
+Uber agents will review the information you provide a written response.
 You can only appeal the decision once.

 If you don’t hear from Uber and you’re a California driver, you can contact support to begin the appeals process.